avnes/traefik-fallback-ingressroute/README.md

 # Migrate Traefik v1 ingresses over to Traefik v2 ingressroutes with fallback

 **Warning: This is provided as-is.
-Review the files generated, and you are responsible to review and assess them to your own k8s cluster before potentially applying them.**
+You are responsible for reviewing and assessing the files generated, before potentially applying them to your own k8s cluster.**

 ## Usage